Simmered on low for 8 hours with hearty vegetables, this tender classic slow cooker pot roast melts in your mouth.

 • Heat the oil in a large skillet or pan over high heat.
 Rub the roast with a generous amount of salt, pepper, and chopped fresh rosemary or thyme.
 Transfer the roast to the hot pan of oil and cook, for about 5-6 minutes each side, until browned.
 This will give the exterior a nice crust, but don't cook it anymore than that.
 When done, transfer the roast to the slow cooker; leave the skillet on the stove.

-• To the skillet where you browned the beef, add the beef broth, red wine, mustard, brown sugar, balsamic vinegar, and bouillon paste over medium-high heat.
-Bring to a simmer, whisking the ingredients together until well-mixed and the sugar and bouillon have dissolved.
+• To the skillet where you browned the beef, add the beef broth, red wine, mustard, brown sugar, balsamic vinegar, bouillon paste, and flour over medium-high heat.
+Bring to a simmer, whisking the ingredients together until well-mixed and the sugar, bouillon, and flour have dissolved.
 Scrape up any pan bits while you're at it—this will add to the flavor of your gravy!

 • Remove the skillet from the heat, whisk in the flour, and carefully pour the liquid into the slow cooker over the beef and vegetables.
 This juice will thicken as it slow cooks, also taking in the natural juices from the beef.